Find out how an experienced Criminal Defense Attorney

 Being arrested for any crime is scary.
 The experience can cause great upset in your life, but that’s only temporary.
 Being convicted of a crime, on the other hand, can cause turmoil in your life that could last forever.
 Avoiding a conviction or getting your charges reduced is perhaps the best thing you can do for your future.

-Speak with a Sacramento criminal defense lawyer with Crowell Law Offices about your case today.
+Speak with a Sacramento criminal defense lawyer with Crowell Law Offices about legal representation for your case today.
 We have the criminal defense know-how to defend you, whether you’ve been arrested for a misdemeanor or a major felony.
-Give us a call at 916-303-2800 or fill out the online contact form below.
+Give our criminal defense law firm a call at 916-303-2800 or fill out the online contact form below.